Application-Framework/Ingang/README.md

 # Ingang

-Ingang is an online lecture web platform.
-We are made for beginner developers or someone.

-This website is offering free and pay online lectures.
-Each course has many videos connected by Youtube.
-Also, a student can write a note to be related the course, and it is salable to another student.

-If you have any questions, you can write it in the community, and maybe the teacher will reply to your question.

-Everyone can apply for a teacher on our site, but they need to be examined by a site manager.
+Ingang is an online lecture platform designed for beginner developers or anyone interested in learning.
+The website offers both free and paid online lectures.
+Each course is made up of multiple videos linked from YouTube, allowing students to take notes and share them with others.
+If you have any questions, you can post them in the community and teachers may respond.
+Anyone can apply to be a teacher on our site, but they must be vetted by the site manager.

 ## Development Enviroment